England have 'issues' & 'more questions than answers'

 "If you can concentrate on that and build momentum going into the World Cup, that's a really good start, but I think England have some issues."

-The World Cup starts in India on 5 October, with England coming up against New Zealand, who they beat in the 2019 final, in the opening game.
+England face New Zealand, who they beat in the 2019 final, in the opening game of the World Cup in Ahmedabad.

-England have three more one-day internationals against the Kiwis after their comprehensive defeat in the opening encounter at Cardiff.
+England have three more ODIs against the Kiwis after their comprehensive defeat in Friday's game at Cardiff.

-Three matches against Ireland follow but England's World Cup players are not set to feature.
+Three matches against Ireland follow but England's World Cup players are not set to feature in that series.
+Brook is in the squad to face Ireland.

-Brook, 24, was called up to the squad for the series against the Black Caps after injuries to openers Jonny Bairstow and Jason Roy, adding to England's selection conundrums.
+Brook, 24, was called up to the squad for this series against the Black Caps after injuries to openers Jonny Bairstow and Jason Roy, adding to England's selection conundrums.

-It came on the back of the right-hander hitting a century in The Hundred and a half-century in the T20 series.
+It came on the back of the right-hander hitting a century in The Hundred and a half-century in the T20 series against New Zealand.

 "Harry Brook is causing a headache for the selection panel, given the form he is in and given the type of player that he is," added Morgan.

-"There's 17 players here, you can only take 15 to a World Cup, so where do you fit Harry Brook in, if you fit him in at all?
+"There are 17 players here, you can only take 15 to a World Cup, so where do you fit Harry Brook in, if you fit him in at all?

 "[There will be] a little bit of confusion in the changing room when all you want leading in is absolute clarity and confidence and to focus on actual results.